DallanQ/lotr_journeys_in_middle_earth/Manual.md

 - one weakness card from the top of the weakness deck

-> Image showing 6 cards showing various uses of each card designated with Basic at the bottom of the card.
+> Image of 6 Basic cards with role on the bottom of each card ranging from Basic 1-6 respectively

-> Image of 5 cards showing the name of a chosen hero at the bottom with an inscription of the use of the card
+> Image of 5 Beravor cards with role on the bottom of each card ranging from Beravor 1-5

-> Image of a card displaying the weakness of the hero chosen
+> Image of a random weakness card

-> Image of 3 cards showing green colored text boxes containing the role of the card
+> Image of 3 pathfinder cards with role on the bottom of each card ranging from 1-3

-*if Beravor chooses the Pathfinder role, her skill deck consists of basic 1-6, Beravor 1-5, Pathfinder 1-3, and one random weakness.*
+*If Beravor chooses the Pathfinder role, her skill deck consists of basic 1-6, Beravor 1-5, Pathfinder 1-3, and one random weakness.*

 9. **Prepare Role Card and Create Skill Decks:** Each hero finds the starting skill card for their role.
 Each starting skill card has the number “1” after the role name at the bottom of the card and has stars next to the card name.
 Each hero prepares their starting skill card by placing it face up below their hero card.
 Then, each player shuffles their remaining 14 cards together to create their skill deck and places it facedown in their play area.

-> Image of a card showing the starting skill of the chosen hero being placed below the hero card
+> Image of a Trailblazer starting skill card and an arrow pointing to 3 dots which represents the starting skill card icon

-*If Beravor is a Pathfinder, she places "Trailblazer" below her hero card*
+*If Beravor is a Pathfinder, she places "Trailblazer" below her hero card.*

-10.  **Place Starting Tiles and Tokens:** Select "Embark in the app and follow the app's instructions, placing map tiles and tokens in the play area as shown in the app to create the game map.
+10. **Place Starting Tiles and Tokens:** Select "Embark" in the app and follow the app's instructions, placing map tiles and tokens in the play area as shown in the app to create the game map.

 A unique alphanumeric code is printed on each map tile to make it easy both to find the tiles and to orient them when placing them.
-Be sure to leave extra room for additional map tiles to the starting map tiles to indicate roughly where the map tiles will be added latter
+Be sure to leave extra room for additional map tiles to be placed during the game—the app displays fog next to the starting map tiles to indicate roughly where map tiles will be added later.

 After following all the instructions in the app, the player begins their adventure.